Elections Mean Little in Amherst

 In November, residents cast 2,314 votes for council.
 Watts, the longest-serving council member, was the top vote-getter, garnering 601 votes for 26 percent.
 Wheaton, a newcomer to politics, pulled in 511 votes for 22.1 percent of the turnout, followed by Carton with 497 votes, Bunch with 457 and Ogden with 74.

-The new council went to work in January, and almost from the start, tensions between Wheaton and the other members evidently were an issue.
-Disagreement surfaced as Wheaton raised questions about a seven-acre park the town is considering, including its location and the speed with which the town was moving on the matter, questions some didn’t appreciate.
+Council went to work in January, and almost from the start, tensions between Wheaton and the other members evidently were an issue.
+Disagreement surfaced as she raised questions about a seven-acre park the town is considering, including its location and the speed with which the town was moving on the matter, questions some didn’t appreciate.

 During the July 10 meeting, those tensions came to a head when Wheaton, speaking during a portion of meeting reserved for councilors’ comments, took her colleagues to task over the issue.
 “I’m trying to do my best for the community, to get questions answered, and I’m not getting answers,” she said.
 “I get shut down. … There’s more pixie dust in this town hall than Disney.”
 Mayor Dwayne Tuggle abruptly shut off her time at the mic following that exchange.